 Psychology 343.
 FUNDAMENTALS OF COUNSELING AND GUIDANCE.
 Designed for teachers, ministers, business persons, industrial workers, or workers in sociology.
 Emphasis is placed on the proper use of psychology as a tool for guidance by persons in various occupations.
 Prerequisite: Psychology 213.

-Summer, 1969, and alternate summers-3 hours
+Summer - 3 hours